math-comp/real-closed/README.md

      in order to get a temporary installation of emacs and proof-general.
 Make sure you add `(require 'proof-site)` to your `$HOME/.emacs`.

-  ## Documentation

-  The documentation is available in the header of the file.

-  This library will be integrated to the mathematical components library in the near future.